> Introduction : //

 Scissors, Calculator, and a Beige Coat is the graduate project of Helena Dong from Bachelor of Fashion (Design) (Honours) at RMIT University.

-As a capsule collection, an online text-based game, and a performance piece, this project carries themes of resourcefulness and independence based on a series of events and self-reflections from Helena’s childhood, following her migration to Australia.
+As a capsule collection, a performance piece and an interactive narrative, this project is underlined with themes of independence and resourcefulness, which have been based on a series of events and personal reflections from Helena's childhood, following her migration to Australia in 2007.

-The aim of Scissors, Calculator, and a Beige Coat is to amplify the interactions between the viewer, the designer, the performer, and the garment within a fashion presentation context.
+Scissors, Calculator, and a Beige Coat serves as an experiential exchange, aimed at amplifying the degree of contemplative engagement between the viewer, the designer, the performer, and the garment within the context of a fashion presentation.

-Following the structure of a ‘choose your own adventure’ story, the game progress is propelled by the player’s decisions, these decisions are in turn reflected by the garments through a series of structural transformations, allowing the original outfit to shift into 62 different configurations, each in accordance with the different plot-lines and conclusions
+Following the structure of a choose-your-own-adventure story, the game is propelled by the participant’s decisions, these decisions are in turn reflected by the garments through structural transformations and bodily gestures, thus allowing the original outfit to shift into 62 different configurations, each in accordance with a different plot-line.

 Helena Dong is an interdisciplinary designer with a keen interest in the expression of archetypes, multi-functionality and methods of collaborative exchange.

 She conceptualises and produces projects that intersect fashion, art, performance, film, augmented reality and other digital media.